edkadigital/docs/src/content/docs/get-started/deploy-a-sample-app.md

   test:
     enable: true                    # Run Helm tests after deployment/upgrade
 ```
-### d.
+### c.
 Define the Kustomization for the Application

 This `Kustomization` resource tells Flux to manage the `HelmRelease` within the `clusters/resources/clusterone/app/` directory and respect its dependecies.